 4. How many of the witnesses in this unit supplied evidence that supported the conclusions of the Warren Commission (B27)?
 How many of the witnesses contradicted the conclusions of the Warren Commission?

 5. How many of the witnesses in this unit supplied evidence that supported the conclusions of the House Select Committee on Assassinations (B28)?
-How many of the witnesses contradicted the conclusions of the House Select Committee on Assassinations?
+How many of the witnesses contradicted the conclusions of the House Select Committee on Assassinations?6.
+Study sources C1-C14 of Murder of J. D. Tippit.
+Use the evidence to describe the murder of J. D. Tippit.
+Do you think Lee Harvey Oswald murdered Tippit?

 8. Study sources E1-E9 of the Mannlicher Rifle.
 What evidence does the Warren Commission Report (E4) provide to support the theory that Lee Harvey Oswald used a Mannlicher-Carcano rifle to kill President Kennedy?
 What criticisms do Matthew Smith (E1 and E3), James H. Fetzer (E5), Michael Kurtz (E8) and Ronald F. White (E9) make of this theory?